MileHacker Logo

 • Many attractions provide a small brochure or map.
 Take one to support you navigate and remember details.

-• Arrive a few minutes before the half-hour at the Cuckoo Clock for a good viewing spot.
+• Arrive a few minutes prior to the half-hour at the Cuckoo Clock for a good viewing spot.

 • At Heini's Cheese Chalet, take advantage of the free cheese samples.